romkatv/powerlevel10k/README.md

 See [cursor is in the wrong place](#cursor-is-in-the-wrong-place).

-### Configuration wizard run automatically every time Zsh is started
+### Configuration wizard runs automatically every time Zsh is started

 When Powerlevel10k starts, it automatically runs `p10k configure` if no `POWERLEVEL9K_*` parameters are defined.
 Based on your prompt style choices, the configuration wizard creates